conradplake/gframe/README.md

 # gframe
-A java 3D engine that comes with its own software renderer plus some demo applications
+A java 3D engine that comes with its a software renderer plus some demo applications

 Features include:
  - pixel-perfect perspective correct texture mapping